PostHog/posthog.com/contents/blog/slack-closure.md

 Now though, we’re closing that Slack group to create a better, stronger, and more helpful PostHog community [here on our site](/questions).
 In this post, I’ll explain why we’re doing this, and what comes next.

-> **TL;DR:** We’re closing the Slack group on Feb 1st 2024 and inviting members to join us on the [PostHog community forum](/questions) instead, where over 1,500 users have already started asking questions.
-This decision only impacts the public Slack group, not the private Slack channels for users who pay for additional support.
+> **TL;DR:** We’re closing the Slack group on Jan 24 2024 and inviting members to join the 1,500 users who have already moved to the [new community forum](/questions).
+As thanks you'll receive a unique community achievement when you create an account.
+This decision only impacts the public Slack group, not private Slack channels for users who pay for additional support.

 ## Why we're changing the way we do community